AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 Congratulations on completing your first PR!

 ## How to Propose New Features and Changes for AppFlowy
-<p>Now let us explore how you can propose your ideas for improving AppFlowy with a GitHub Issues walkthrough:</p>
+You can propose your own ideas for improving AppFlowy.
+Below is a walkthrough on how to do so using GitHub Issues:

 <b>Step 1:</b> Go to [AppFlowy's repository](https://github.com/orgs/AppFlowy-IO/repositories) section on GitHub.
-Here you can see all of Appflowy's Open-Source repositories that can be contributed to.
+Here you can see all of Appflowy's Open-Source repositories to which you may contribute.
 For the purposes of this article, we shall be looking at the main [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) repository.

-<b>Step 2:</b> Click on the <b>New Issue</b> section of the repository.
+<b>Step 2:</b> Click on the "New Issue" section of the repository.
 The subsequent page should look something like this:

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/6d1b1efd-eb69-4083-a098-6f9e4117e11c)
 *Create New Issues Page*

 <b>Step 3:</b> Here, you can choose either to propose a feature change, or address a bug.
 For the purpose of this article, we shall choose the "Create New Feature" option.

 <b>Step 4:</b> On entering the type of issue, you will be redirected to a "Feature Request" form.

+Fill in all the fields, including:

+* the title
+* a detailed description of what the feature aims to do
+* its potential impact
-Fill in all the fields, including the title, a detailed description of what the feature aims to do, its potential impact, and any other additional context needed to better understand the proposed feature.
+* any other additional context needed to better understand the proposed feature.

-<b>Step 5:</b> Click submit, and you're done!
+<b>Step 5:</b> Click "Submit new issue" and you're done!

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/cbccc006-7b10-47a8-886c-828352c67319)
 *Feature Submit Form*